 Pick your poison — bike, running, elliptical, etc. and then decide on a time frame between 10-20 minutes to alternate minute by minute (more or less depending on your preference.)
 You’ll want to switch between high intensity (difficulty level) and lower intensity to get your heart rate moving up and down.
 It burns the most calories and seriously makes you feel worked on out a short period of time.
 I love to hate it.

 For some reason, I find hiking harder than running.
 Weird, right?
 Either way, I know it’s good stuff for crosstraining.
 Real hiking where you have to dig it up some hills, jump over some rocks, climb up some steep inclines.
-Usually, a two hour intense hike will leave you feeling exhausted and having worked some muscles you wouldn’t normally hit.
+Usually, a you nee some great hiking sunglasses https://www.

 You know that machine that always looks lonely at the gym?
 Yeah, that!
 I started using the rowing machine with Crossfit.
 I learned how to row correctly and you really can close your eyes and kinda sorta feel like you are on a boat.
 But, really, when you think about it like that, you’ll understand the way the rower is supposed to feel.
 And, like the stationary bike, you can get a serious workout with some crazy calorie burn with time and intervals in place.
 It’s hard to stay on it for a long time so switching between two machines is a good idea on this one.